Biofuel in New Zealand: Biofuel Bill

 After the National Party gained power it repealed parts of the Biofuel Bill with the Energy (Fuels, Levies, and References) Biofuel Obligation Repeal Act.
 It removed the mandatory requirement for all fuel to have a percentage of biofuel.

 Sustainable Biofuels Bill

 The Green Party tabled a Sustainable Biofuels Bill which passed its first reading in Parliament in July 2009.
 The Bill "is to ensure that biofuels that are supplied or sold in New Zealand from 1 May 2010 are sustainable biofuels".

 Funding

 In the 2009 Budget $36 million was made available over a three-year period as grants for biofuel production.
-It is only available for producers who sell on the local market and are able to meet the quality specifications for engine fuels.
+It was only available for producers who sell on the local market and are able to meet the quality specifications for engine fuels.